lambe-lang/specification/README.md

 # Lambë

-A strong typed functional programming
+A strong typed functional programming inspired by Haskell, OCaml and Rust.

 ## Type definition